 The book describes a process of over-coupling different aspects of implicit memories so that triggering in the present produces a sense of threat even when there is none.
 Another concept that’s described is dual awareness, which involves consciousness of implicit memory activation in your body (“then-and-when” experience) while also being aware of the “here-and-now” experience in the present moment.

 Other topics discussed include core beliefs, setting boundaries, and using play to balance the nervous system.
 The process of coregulation in social relationships is explained in the context of how our nervous systems respond in interactions with others.

 Throughout the book, the author provided examples from her own work with clients, and how the approach helped with issues that they had.
-The examples were will chosen to illustrate the concepts.
+The examples were well chosen to illustrate the concepts.

-A very minor thing that bugged me was the Mindful Somatic Awareness was always capitalized throughout the book.
+A very minor thing that bugged me was that Mindful Somatic Awareness was always capitalized throughout the book.
 I’m not a huge fan of arbitrary capitalization, and while Somatic Experiencing is capitalized because it’s trademarked, I didn’t find a trademark for Mindful Somatic Awareness.

 This book offers an interesting alternative to cognitive methods for treating anxiety.
 While I suspect it wouldn’t be effective for everyone, I think it could be really helpful for making connections between the past and the present, particularly for people who’ve had traumatic experiences without having a full-blown trauma disorder.

-Mindful Somatic Relief for Anxiety Awareness is available on Amazon.
+Mindful Somatic Relief for Anxiety Awareness is available on Amazon (affiliate link).

 I received a reviewer copy from the publisher through Netgalley.